 limits are unset.

-A list of ports to forward to your cloud native environment.
+A list of ports to forward from your development environment.
 The list should follow the

 localPort:remotePort notation and each element should be unique.

 Once your development environment is up and running, you will be able to access the port directly by using

 localhostinstead of via an ingress

 - Get direct access to a service that’s not exposed via a service (e.g. a queue consumer)

 - Connect to a hot reloader via a websocket

 - Remote debugging